Julie A Hall, Ph.D.

 Q: Please list your professional accreditations, degrees, licenses, and certificates granted:

 A: Ph.D.
-University at Buffalo
+University of Buffalo

-MA McGill University - Montreal, Québec
+MA McGill University, Montreal, Québec

 Q: Please list your affiliations or memberships in any professional and/or industry organizations:

-American Association of University Professions (AAUP) Scholar of the Year, 2005
+American Association of University Professions (AAUP) Scholar of the Year

 Mark Diamond Dissertation Research Award